GavinMendelGleason/blog/entries/graph_representation.md

 ### The Adjacency List

 Once we have our id, we need to see how we are connected.
-Let's imagine we are starting with `Jim` and our access mode is `(+,-,-)`.
+Let's imagine we are starting with `Joan` and our access mode is `(+,-,-)`.

-let us say we look up `Jim` to find he is index 0.
 Perhaps there are only two people in our database for the moment, and our graph looks like this:

 ```
 Jim -address-> "12 Mulberry Lane"